UCL/cath-gemma/gemma_update_spring_2017_notes.md

 ### Usability

  * Avoid new code being so dependent on a specific, intricate directory structure
- * Restore the ability to process (smaller) superfamilies in standalone (ie non-HPC) mode
+ * Restore the ability to process (smaller) superfamilies in standalone (ie single-machine, non-HPC) mode
  * Allow configuration of:
    * how much computation to put into one compute job
    * (possibly: how long tasks should be expected to take before being put into a new cluster job, rather than just being run then-and-there)